 Ground staff ensure the safety of pedestrians in the vicinity, clear sites of debris, and assist climbers by passing them tools and re-fuelling chainsaws.
 They also need climbing skills to assist the climber if necessary.

 Planters prepare the ground for tree planting, plant young trees, and apply pesticides and fertilisers.

 Arboricultural workers use a range of equipment, including hand tools for planting and cutting, and power tools such as chainsaws, hedge cutters and strimmers.
 They are responsible for the maintenance of their equipment.

 The work could be in country and urban parks, on public highways, in amenity woodlands, botanical gardens or small privately-owned gardens.
 Most work takes place outdoors in all weather conditions.
-Those working for a commercial company commonly travel within 50 miles of the depot; employers may provide transport, and occasional periods away from home could be necessary.
+Employers may provide transport, and occasional periods away from home could be necessary.

 The job involves a lot of noise and exposure to sawdust and fumes.
 Safety equipment such as protective boots, trousers, gloves, helmets, ear defenders, a face visor or a protective mask are necessary for some tasks.

 Employers include local authorities, private landowners, public bodies and forest management companies.
 The main employers are specialist contractors who carry out work for commercial enterprises, utility companies and other clients.
 Commercial firms range in size from sole traders to management companies with up to 250 employees.
 Small firms of less than ten are more typical.

 Progression is usually from craftsman to supervisor to manager depending on qualifications and experience.
 Many experienced arboricultural workers start their own small businesses.

 There are opportunities for trained staff, especially climbers, to work overseas.